ultraio/ultra-discord-uniq-roles-bot/README.md

 Ultra Wallet requires an HTTP(s) server to work with it.

 This starts the server and uses default values for config instead of `.env`

+Development mode may require you to run your own version of client for message signing.
+[Read About Client...](https://github.com/ultraio/ultra-discord-uniq-roles-bot-website/blob/main/README.md) instead of default one provided in `.env.example` under `SIGNING_CNAME`.

 ```
 npm run dev -w packages/server